 Looking for More?

 If you are interested in putting character development into practice, check out SIGMA’s Leadership Character Insight Assessment (LCIA).
-This test was specifically designed to measure the key dimensions of leader character, their corresponding elements, and how they influence leadership effectiveness.
+This leadership assessment was specifically designed to measure the key dimensions of leader character, their corresponding elements, and how they influence leadership effectiveness.
 Get personalized results for yourself and your team.
 If you have more questions or would like to speak with an expert about implementing leadership character in your organization, contact us today.
 We’re always happy to chat!

 Find Your Character Strength